Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Summary

 For the gas densities and pressures in our fiducial model, photoionization by the metagalactic radiation field affects the metal ion fractions (\S\ref{subsec_ionization}).
 This is in contrast to the \FSMII~model, where due to the higher gas densities and temperatures, pure CIE was a valid assumption.
 In our calculations we include the effect of the MGRF on the ion fractions and cooling functions, and adopt the HM12 field at $z=0.2$, the median reshift of the COS-Halos galaxies.

 We derive a {\it model-independent} upper limit on the cooling time of OVI-bearing warm/hot gas in \S\ref{sec_timescales}, with the detailed calculation presented in the Appendix.
-We showed that for the typical column density measured in the COS-Halos survey, $N_{\rm OVI} \approx 3 \times 10^{14}$~\cmc, the cooling time at large radii in the CGM ($r/\rvir \sim 0.6$) is less than $5.6 \times 10^9$~years.
-For a MW-mass halo, this results in a ratio of $\lesssim 4$ for the cooling to dynamical times, below the value of $\approx 10$ estimated in previous works for clusters and galaxy simulations.
+We show that for the typical column density measured in the COS-Halos survey, $N_{\rm OVI} \approx 3 \times 10^{14}$~\cmc, the cooling time at large radii in the CGM ($r/\rvir \sim 0.6$) is less than $5.6 \times 10^9$~years.
+For a MW-mass halo, this results in a ratio of $\lesssim 4$ for the cooling to dynamical times, below the value of $\approx 10$ estimated in previous works for galaxy clusters, and invoked in precipitation models for the CGM.
 This suggests that cool gas may form by condensation out of the warm/hot phase, in agreement with observations of low metal ions in the CGM, and we address these in our next paper.
 In our fiducial model, $\tcool/\tdyn \sim 2.5$ at $r>100$~kpc, consistent with the limit we derive.
-Our equilibrium model assumes that most of the radiative losses are offset by heating of the CGM, requiring an energy input of $\sim 8 \times 10^{40}$~\ergs.
+Our equilibrium model assumes that most of the radiative losses are offset by heating of the CGM, requiring an energy input of $\sim 8 \times 10^{40}$~\ergs.The total (thermal, non-thermal and turbulent) energy in our fiducial corona model is $\sim 2.5 \times 10^{58}$~erg, similar to the energy radiated at the present-day luminosity over $\sim 10$~Gyr.
+We estimate that the total energy available over this epoch in the MW from SMBH feedback, SNe events and IGM accretion is $\sim 2.5 \times 10^{59}$~erg, a factor of $\sim 5$ higher than needed to form and balance the radiative losses of the the CGM.

 We compare our model to existing CGM observations in \S\ref{sec_comparison}.
 It reproduces the OVI column density profile of the COS-Halos/eCGM galaxies (Figure~\ref{fig:new_ovi}), and the OVII-OVIII columns measured in the MW (Table~\ref{tab:mod_res}).
 The NV column densities in the model are $\sim 10^{13}$~\cmc, a factor of $\sim 5$ below the upper limits reported in COS-Halos.
 Our computed dispersion measure, DM$=8.8$~pc~\cmv, is consistent with the estimated upper limit $\lesssim 23$~pc~\cmv~to the LMC.
 The X-ray emission intensities in the model constitute $\sim 20\%$ of the values measured in the MW.
 Reproducing these requires high pressure at the solar radius, of $\sim 4500$~K~\cmv.
-As shown in \FSMII, Galactic disk origin may be a plausible explanation for this emission.
+As shown in \FSMII, a Galactic disk origin may be a plausible explanation for this emission.